Williams %R

+The Williams %R (Percent Range), created by Larry Williams, is a momentum oscillator.
+It represents the price level in relation to the highest point in the previous period.
+The default period is generally set to 14.
+By doing this, you can monitor overbought and oversold conditions.
+Since the Williams %R fluctuates between 0 and -100, this would mean that readings between 0 and -20 are overbought, while readings between -80 and -100 are oversold.
+This means that the Williams %R is a bound indicator.

 The oscillator is on a negative scale, from −100 (lowest) up to 0 (highest), obverse of the more common 0 to 100 scale found in many technical analysis oscillators.
 A value of −100 means the close today was the lowest low of the past N days, and 0 means today's close was the highest high of the past N days.
 (Although sometimes the %R is adjusted by adding 100.)